wispborne/StarsectorModRepo/readme.md

 - What is this used for?
   - TriOS, MOSS, [Starmodder](https://starmodder.pages.dev/), and QB's Mod Manager.
 Maybe others.
 - How is it updated?
-  - I have a Raspberry Pi that auto-runs the program twice a day and commits the result to GitHub.
+  - I have a laptop server that auto-runs the program twice a day and commits the result to GitHub.
 My contributions streak has never been better.

 ## Mod Sources